 I am grad student at UC Santa Cruz pursuing a PhD in Planetary Science.
 I did my undergrad at Caltech in Physics and Geophysics, with a minor in English.

-My research interests are in planetary physics.
-I am interested in planetary interiors and orbital evolution, and like to work with a combination of analytical methods and numerical models.
+My research interests are, broadly, in the physics of planets and planetary systems.
+I am interested in planetary interiors and orbital evolution, and tend to work with a combination of analytical methods and numerical models.
 In the past I have worked on questions involving Mercury's core with Professor Dave Stevenson at Caltech and on thermal evolution of asteroids with Professor Ben Weiss at MIT.
 I plan to work primarily with Professor Francis Nimmo on solid bodies in the solar system for my PhD, but I am also interested in seeing what exoplanets can tell us about planetary formation.

-I have been a teaching assistant for the following courses at Caltech:
+I was a teaching assistant for the following courses at Caltech: